Higher order cumulants of transverse momentum and harmonic flow in relativistic heavy ion collisions: Correlations of global observables in an event

 \subsection{Linear predictor}

 The average transverse momentum and the harmonic flow coefficients are largely determined by the initial conditions \cite{Gardim:2011xv,Qiu:2011iv,Niemi:2012aj,Broniowski:2009fm}.
 The eccentricities of the initial distribution are strongly correlated with harmonic flow coefficients of the emitted particles.
 The average transverse momentum of final particles can be predicted using the initial entropy $S$ (\ref{eq:S}) and the RMS size $R$ (\ref{eq:rms}) \cite{Mazeliauskas:2015efa,Bozek:2017elk}.
-Alternatively, a predictor of the final transverse momentum based on the initial energy per rapidity can be used \cite{Giacalone:2020dln} or the energy weighted entropy \cite{Schenke:2020uqq}.
+Alternatively, a predictor of the final transverse momentum based on the initial energy per rapidity \cite{Giacalone:2020dln} or the energy weighted entropy \cite{Schenke:2020uqq} can be used.

-It has been noted, that in order to describe the correlation of the transverse momentum with the elliptic or triangular flow, the eccentricities should be included in the predictor for the final transverse moments \cite{Bozek:2020drh}.
-It was shown that such an improved predictor describes well the transverse momentum-harmonic flow correlations coefficient obtained from the full hydrodynamic simulation.
+It has been noted that in order to describe the correlation of the transverse momentum with the elliptic or triangular flow, the eccentricities should be included in the predictor for the final transverse momentum \cite{Bozek:2020drh}.
+It was shown that such an improved predictor describes well the transverse momentum-harmonic flow correlation coefficients, obtained from the full hydrodynamic simulation.
 In the following we use a general linear predictor, based on moments of the initial density

 where for any observable $\delta O =O -\langle O \rangle $.
 The prediction of each of the observables in the above equations is optimized separately.
 Only after fixing the parameters of the linear predictor, the cumulants between predicted observables are calculated.
 The linear predictor can be written as